Union of Citizens of Georgia: Ideology

-centres of power" such as the leadership of the parliament and the group of "reformers", the Ministry of the Internal Affairs, Abashidze and the Government of Adjara, the "Taxpayer Union" of the "selected businessmen", the local governors and etc. All these centers competed for power with each other while being under the patronage of Shevardnadze who mediated their disputes and presided over the situation.
+centres of power" such as the leadership of the parliament and the group of "reformers", the Ministry of the Internal Affairs, Abashidze and the Government of Adjara, the "Taxpayer Union" of the "selected businessmen", the local governors etc. All these centers competed for power with each other while being under the patronage of Shevardnadze who mediated their disputes and presided over the situation.

 Analysts have noted that "certain space for civic and political freedoms [existed] but few conditions for genuine political competition and participation" were in place.
 The UCG government has been described as being dominated by a "clientelistic networks or clans" that served the ruling elite.
 Georgia's perception during their rule was also as one of the most corrupt countries in the world.